-- There ARE conservation priority habitats present: hedgerows. - There are NO Key Habitat features present. - NO rare/protected plants were observed during the survey. - No evidence of badgers utilising the site was observed. - NO evidence of dormice occupying the site was observed during the survey although the site is suited to habitation. - There WERE features on the site that might offer roosting opportunities for bats. - NO bird nests were observed during the survey, although nesting and roosting potential exists within the surrounding hedges. - This site has NO standing water and is therefore not suitable for Amphibians. - The site grounds do provide a suitable habitat for reptiles. - Further ecological surveys: Bat Activity Survey is necessary.
-Bat Emergence and Dormouse Surveys are recommended should trees or hedgerows need to be impacted (crowned/cut back) or removed for the development of the site. - A Habitats Regulation Assessment (HRA) is unlikely to be required. - Mitigation requirements are discussed within Section 17. - Recommendations have been made to retain features of value and enhance the site post - construction.
+- There ARE conservation priority habitats present: hedgerows. - There are NO Key Habitat features present. - NO rare/protected plants were observed during the survey. - No evidence of badgers utilising the site was observed. - NO evidence of dormice occupying the site was observed during the survey although the site is suited to habitation. - There WERE features on the site that might offer roosting opportunities for bats. - NO bird nests were observed during the survey, although nesting and roosting potential exists within the surrounding hedges. - This site has NO standing water and is therefore not suitable for the full life cycle of Amphibians. - The site grounds do provide a suitable habitat for reptiles. - Further ecological surveys: Bat Activity Survey and a Reptile Survey are recommended - Bat Emergence Surveys and Dormouse Surveys are recommended should trees or hedgerows need to be impacted (crowned/cut back) or removed for the development of the site. - A Habitats Regulation Assessment (HRA) is unlikely to be required. - Mitigation requirements are discussed within Section 17. - Recommendations have been made to retain features of value and enhance the site post - construction.